MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/web/javascript-development-overview.md

 ## Mixed Reality applications on the web

-Mixed Reality features are available on the web by the use of [WebXR Device APIs](https://developer.mozilla.org/en-US/docs/Web/API/WebXR_Device_API) and [deprecated WebVR APIs](webxr-overview.md).
+Mixed Reality features are available on the web by the use of [WebXR](webxr-overview.md).
 For browsers that do not support full WebXR features, you can add [WebXR Polyfills](https://github.com/immersive-web/webxr-polyfill) to your website.

 > [!NOTE]
 > **WebVR** is deprecated and is not available in current browsers, hence should not be used for any new development.
 It is recommended to migrate **WebVR** implementations to **WebXR**.